Konamiman/Z80dotNet/README.md

 Or alternatively, instead of invoking the `Start` method, you invoke `ExecuteNextInstruction` instead.

-That's it, all syncrhonous, all event based.
+That's it, all synchronous, all event based.
 Easy peasy.

 ## That's all?? ##

 Well, that's the basic idea, but there's nothing implemented yet.
 Anyway you can get more details by taking a look at the source code, which is (I hope) pretty well documented.

+For sure there are plenty of conceptual mistakes in what I have designed so far... if so, please send me a slap in the face! (use the link below to get my contact details)

 ## But who are you? ##